1958 in the Vietnam War: August

-General Williams, the head of MAAG, opposed the use of the South Vietnamese army to respond to the growing number of Viet Cong attacks.
+General Williams, the head of MAAG, opposed the use of the ARVN to respond to the growing number of VC attacks.
 He believed that the primary duty of the army was to contest an invasion of South Vietnam by the North Vietnamese army, a remote possibility in the view of most U.S. officials.
-MAAG training and equipment for the South Vietnamese army was focused on creating an army capable of fighting a conventional war.
+MAAG training and equipment for the ARVN was focused on creating an army capable of fighting a conventional war.

-Despite William's objections, in the latter part of 1958 the South Vietnamese army carried out several inconclusive operations against Viet Cong strongholds in the Mekong Delta (including the Plain of Reeds).
+Despite William's objections, in the latter part of 1958 the ARVN carried out several inconclusive operations against VC strongholds in the Mekong Delta (including the Plain of Reeds).

 September

-Hilaire du Berrier published an article in the conservative magazine The American Mercury highly critical of the Diem government and its American supporters.
-Du Berrier said that Diem "was imposed on a people who never wanted him" and that the American public had "not been told the truth."
-He characterized U.S. policy as "misguided meddling" and the Diem government as a "police state."
+Hilaire du Berrier published an article in the conservative magazine The American Mercury highly critical of the Diệm government and its American supporters.
+Du Berrier said that Diệm "was imposed on a people who never wanted him" and that the American public had "not been told the truth."
+He characterized U.S. policy as "misguided meddling" and the Diệm government as a "police state."